openbmc/docs/CONTRIBUTING.md

 Performing code reviews is another good way to get started.
-Go to https://gerrit.openbmc-project.xyz and click on the "all" and "open" menu items, or if you are interested in a particular repository, for example "bmcweb", type "status:open project:openbmc/bmcweb" into the search bar and press the "search" button.
+Go to https://gerrit.openbmc-project.xyz and click on the "all" and "open" menu items, or if you are interested in a particular repository - for example, "bmcweb" - type "status:open project:openbmc/bmcweb" into the search bar and press the "search" button.
 Then select a review.
 Remember to be positive and add value with every review comment.